Quantum-safe Security Working Group

 Introduction to the Quantum-safe Security Working Group

-Modern encryption methods are composed of two parts: an algorithm that encrypts or decrypts our data with a random, secret key, and a method of sharing the secret key between the parties.
-The encryption algorithm (AES‐256) appears safe, at least for the next 20 to 30 years, based on our current knowledge of cryptographic attacks.
+Most modern encryption methods are composed of two parts: an algorithm that encrypts or decrypts our data with a random, secret key, and a method of sharing the secret key between the parties.
+The most currently used encryption algorithm (AES‐256) appears safe, at least for the next 20 to 30 years, based on our current knowledge of cryptographic attacks.
 But the methods for generating and sharing the random, secret key will no longer be safe once quantum computers are readily available.
-Moreover, recent revelations have shown that these same methods have been seriously weakened by flaws placed intentionally or unintentionally into the computer algorithms by the designers.
 Data that has been transmitted over a network using these technologies is probably secure for now, but will not remain secure for the long term.

-The Quantum‐safe Security (QSS) Working Group has been formed to address key generation and transmission methods and to help the industry understand quantum‐safe methods for protecting their networks and their data.
+The Quantum‐Safe Security Working Group (QSSWG) has been formed to address key generation and transmission methods and to help the industry understand quantum‐safe methods for protecting their networks and their data.
 Two differing technologies are covered by this working group, namely:

-- Quantum key distribution, or QKD, which is a physics‐based technology to securely deliver keys, and
+- Quantum technologies for cryptographic applications, which cover both key generation, with quantum random number generators (QRNGs), and key distribution, or QKD, which is a physics-based technology to securely deliver keys; and

 - Post‐quantum cryptography, which refers to mathematical algorithms that do not suffer from the same weakness vis‐à‐vis quantum computing that existing algorithms do.

 Both technologies have a place in the secure networks of the future.
 The working group is focused on long-term data protection in this world of rising cryptanalysis capabilities.
 The goal of the working group is to support the quantum-safe cryptography community in development and deployment of a framework to protect data whether in movement or at rest.